mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/release-notes/index.md

 - The v1 API is now deprecated and D2iQ&reg; may remove it in a future release.

 ## New features and capabilities
-- Auto Pools automatically start a pool from a template with values from Apache&reg; Mesos&reg; task labels.
+- The Auto Pools feature allows self-service configuration, and can automatically start a pool from a template with values from Apache&reg; Mesos&reg; task labels.
 - The certificate generated for `$AUTOCERT` is now valid for 10 years and has a random serial number.
 - Updates the SDK version from 0.55.2 to 0.57.0.
 - Adds `apiserver`, `cloud-controller`, `dcos-template`, `lbmgr`, and `mesos-listener` exporter for metrics.